 - Before making any changes to your registry, it’s advised to create a backup and use this backup to restore your system if anything goes wrong.

-- Navigate to the HKEY_LOCAL_MACHINESOFTWAREMicrosoftCurrent Version key in the left pane.
-In the right pane, look for EditionID and change its value to Professional.
+- In the right pane, look for EditionID and change its value to Professional.
 Now locate ProductName and change its value to Windows 10 Pro.

 After doing that, close your registry and check if the problem is resolved.